Star Hammer: The Vanguard Prophecy: Reception

 Star Hammer: The Vanguard Prophecy received "mixed or average" reviews according to review aggregator Metacritic.

 Patrick Baker of Armchair General summarized: "Star Hammer: The Vanguard Prophecy is a very good game.
 It is fun, and involving to play and well worth the $19.99 price tag.
 The game can only be made better by adding a ship design module, a true scenario editor and a multi-player function."

-Matt Purslow of PCGamesN summarized: "Star Hammer’s combat systems are truly exceptional, but they’re trapped in a bland, forgettable campaign."
+Matt Purslow of PCGamesN summarized: "Star Hammers combat systems are truly exceptional, but they’re trapped in a bland, forgettable campaign."

 Alex Connolly of Pocket Tactics summarized: "Aural nitpicking aside, and despite a distinct lack of multiplayer, Star Hammer: The Vanguard Prophecy is a quiet gem."

 Richard Talbot of Wargamer said: "[...] overall I have so far really enjoyed Star Hammer.
 The game looks good and the WEGO turn system works really well.

 Star Hammer won best game award at West Australian Screen Awards.